- Transfer Students

 Recommended timeline for qualifying exam and prospectus defence

-Phase 1: Spring Term, Year One
+Phase 1: Spring Term, Year 1

 - Student completes the QE Outline with their supervisor and committee members and submits it to the Program Assistant.